daya0576/beaverhabits/README.md

 To import from an existing setup, e.g. uhabit, please check this [wiki](https://github.com/daya0576/beaverhabits/wiki/Import-from-Existing-Setup) for more details.

 ## Standalone mode for iOS (Web Application)

 Follow this [wiki](https://github.com/daya0576/beaverhabits/wiki/To-Add-Standalone-Mode-for-iOS-(Web-Application)) to add it as an icon on the home screen and make it launch in a separate window

+## Order Habits

+Open page `/gui/order` to change the order of habits.

 # Future Plans